rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

     but all were known as "USD".

 The fate of the existing
- post-1971 fiat USD seems obvious, as fiat systems tend to hyperinflate into oblivion.
+ post-1971 fiat USD (the "petrodollar") seems obvious, fiat systems tend to hyperinflate into oblivion.
-At this point fiat currencies have lost so much value that they're best measured in the number of nines (99%, 99.9%, 99.99%, and so on).

-Something like
- 80% of all circulating money was created in 2020 and 2021.
-True inflation, monetary inflation, is already in hyperinflation despite a massive cover up and claiming it was transient and that price inflation is unrelated to the massive monetary inflation.
-The willful stupidity of modern economists can be startling.

-What is the effect of Bitcoin on USD?
-Unsure.
-Let's assume that the existing powers are failing, which seems to be the most likely scenario for their increasingly hysterical and incompetent behavior.
-Will they take the system down with them?
-Yes, if they could.
+We are at the brink of hyperinflation despite a shallow cover up.
-Will Bitcoin adoption buoy the supply chains and free market remnants?
+Could Bitcoin adoption buoy the supply chains and allow our system to sustain?
-Yes, it definitely could.
+It definitely could.
-The existing hysterical incompetence will try to take the system down with them, demanding unlimited power with no accountability for what any reasonable analysis would conclude as crimes against humanity.
-But they don't, and never had, real power.
-They are spokespeople for the masses, voices of the delusions.
+And despite the authoritarian overreach, those in positions of power don't have, and never had, real power over money.

 In the end, people want to eat, feed their families, be healthy, live productive lives that offer a